Jeanno/neocache/README.md

 2. **GET operations**: Measures performance of retrieving items from the cache
 3. **LRU eviction**: Measures performance when adding items to a full cache, triggering LRU eviction
 4. **Mixed operations**: Measures performance with a random mix of get and set operations
+5. **Fixed size cache operations**: Measures performance with a fixed size cache and repeated operations on the same keys

 Sample benchmark results: